Central Bank to conduct ‘overarching’ review of mortgage rules

 The Central Bank of Ireland will begin a major, multi-year review of its mortgage-lending rules next month, the first since the measures were introduced in 2015.

-It comes amid another acceleration in house price growth and an outcry over foreign investment funds bulk-buying family homes.

-According to the minutes of its latest macro-prudential meeting in April, “a plan for proposed listening and engagement events regarding the mortgage measures was discussed and agreed.”
+According to the minutes of the Central Bank’s latest macro-prudential meeting in April, “a plan for proposed listening and engagement events regarding the mortgage measures was discussed and agreed.”

 Measures